WWE Royal Rumble: John Cena Will Win WWE Championship

 — WWE (@WWE) January 3, 2017

-Also with Cena being the “face” of the WWE going into Wrestlemania season, he has the appeal of not just wrestling fans, but Hollywood as well.
-Cena has had roles in box office movies, hosted reality shows and had an appearance on Saturday Night Live and television commercials, meaning more eyes on the product, and for the WWE, that equals higher ratings for Monday Night Raw and Smackdown Live and PPVs.
+Also with Cena being the “face” of the WWE going into WrestleMania season, he has the appeal of not just wrestling fans, but Hollywood as well.
+Cena has had roles in movies, hosted reality shows, and made an appearance on Saturday Night Live and television commercials, meaning more eyes on the product, and for the WWE, that equals higher ratings for Monday Night Raw and SmackDown Live and PPVs.

-For Cena to win the WWE championship, it would be a business decision that could bring in higher revenue than having Styles as the champion going to Wrestlemania.
+For Cena to win the WWE championship, it would be a business decision that could bring in higher revenue than having Styles as the champion going to WrestleMania.
 In saying that, Styles, again, is still the best wrestler in the WWE.
-Cena is what the WWE would call “best for business” as Wrestlemania season really kicks into gear at the Royal Rumble.
+Cena is what the WWE would call “best for business,” as WrestleMania season really kicks into gear at the Royal Rumble.

 [Featured Image by Mediapunch/AP Images]